FSipiano/newbieDictionary/README.md

 }
 ```

+### Smart Contracts -
+Smart contracts are computer programs or protocols for automated transactions that are stored on a blockchain and executed when predetermined terms and conditions are met.

 ### Source Code -
 Any collection of code that is displayed in a human readable format.
 Source code can be sent to a compiler to be translated into machine code for the CPU to utilize.